-Buffet Units offer dine-in, carry-out and catering service, and in many cases also offer delivery service.
-They are generally located in free standing buildings or strip center locations in retail developments in close proximity to offices, shopping centers and residential areas.
+Buffet Units offer dine-in, carryout and catering service and, in many cases, also offer delivery service.
+Buffet Units offer a variety of pizza crusts with standard toppings and special combinations of toppings in addition to pasta, salad, sandwiches, appetizers, desserts and beverages, including beer and wine in some locations, in an informal, family-oriented atmosphere.
+We occasionally offer other items on a limited promotional basis.
+Buffet Units are generally located in free standing buildings or strip center locations in retail developments in close proximity to offices, shopping centers and residential areas.
 The current standard Buffet Units are between 2,100 and 4,500 square feet in size and seat 120 to 185 customers.
 The interior decor is designed to promote a casual, lively, contemporary, family-style atmosphere.
+Some Buffet Units feature game rooms that offer a range of electronic game entertainment for the entire family.